tower1ight/World/1.People/Groups and Factions/Goblins/Goblins.md

 so theyve been neutreal, theyve been keeping our network open, can you imagine that shit, shit would shut down I am telling, not suggesting

-They cant keep us o
+They cant keep us out, no fucking way, [[The Gilded Seer|Dandy]] is not going to lock us out ..

+This is true, I persist, our splendor

+yes, our mother fucking splendor